 Concurrently, when sellers depart from the contract in favor of consumers, consumers might not report this more lenient behavior because they may believe, perhaps erroneously, that the seller’s leniency was a one-time occurrence rather than strategic, albeit concealed, behavior.
 Consumers are unlikely to realize that sellers use these harsh terms in order to fend off opportunistic consumers.
 For why would sellers advertise strict policies or terms that might discourage or scare away consumers, rather than more lenient terms that could encourage consumers to buy more, if sellers actually intended to behave leniently towards consumers at the post-contract stage?
 As a result, consumers may not share their experiences of sellers’ leniency with others.

-But even if they did provide information about sellers’ deviations from their formal policies on social media, other consumers may fail to realize that these deviations reflect an informal policy, rather than one-time deviations, for the same reasons mentioned earlier.
-Furthermore, consumers may fail to search for information about sellers’ actual practices online, instead relying on the formal, written agreement or on the seller’s oral assertions.
+But even if they did provide information about sellers’ deviations from their formal policies on social media, other consumers might fail to realize that these deviations reflect an informal policy, rather than one-time deviations, for the same reasons mentioned earlier.
+Furthermore, consumers might fail to search for information about sellers’ actual practices online, instead relying on the formal, written agreement or on the seller’s oral assertions.

 Ex Ante Distortions of Sellers’ Decisions